Aug. 30: Poile hired as general manager by Capitals

 THIS DATE IN HISTORY: Aug.
 30

 1982: The Washington Capitals, who have yet to qualify for the Stanley Cup Playoffs since entering the NHL in 1974, hire 32-year-old David Poile as their general manager.

-Poile isn't out of work for long after being let go by the Capitals; he's quickly hired as GM by the expansion Nashville Predators.
+Poile isn't out of work for long after being let go by the Capitals; he's quickly hired as the first GM of the expansion Nashville Predators.

 1994: Kirk Muller is named the 20th captain in the history of the Montreal Canadiens.
 The move comes 11 days after Guy Carbonneau is traded to the St. Louis Blues, ending his five-season run as captain.
 Muller's tenure is much shorter; he's traded to the New York Islanders on April 5, 1995.